 Your body is taking its time.
 Sometimes keto flu is so strong that you end up quitting keto.
 Believe me, it's a lot easier after keto flu.

 You can avoid or lessen the symptoms of keto flu.
 Keeping an eye on your hydration and electrolytes intake is the key to avoiding keto fluid.
 Take bone broth or salt water daily to keep up with electrolytes and micronutrients.
+See our keto electrolytes guide for more information on electrolytes.
+We also recommend checking out the Groovy Keto range of keto electrolytes powder to keep up with your electrolytes intake.
 Instead of using store brought bone broth, try making yourself as it would be healthier.
 The more information, check out our guide on the keto flu.

 2. Nutritional deficiency: